Machu Picchu thermal baths

 Unlike this, visiting during the rainy season from November to March offers a unique experience relaxing in the outdoor thermal pools while being bathed by intense tropical downpours.
 Besides, No matter when you go, the baths are open daily from 5am to 8pm, with Sundays being the most crowded.
 Up to you.

 At this time, once you are inside, secure your belongings in the locked lockers provided before using the changing rooms and showers to prepare for bathing.
-Before, maybe the Infrastructure of the thermal baths have changed or no, the thermal bath complex consists of five small spring-fed pools with a basic yet functional infrastructure - dressing areas, showers, restrooms and a coffee bar serving alcoholic and non-alcoholic beverages.
+Before, maybe the Infrastructure of the Machu Picchu thermal baths have changed or no, the thermal bath complex consists of five small spring-fed pools with a basic yet functional infrastructure - dressing areas, showers, restrooms and a coffee bar serving alcoholic and non-alcoholic beverages.
 Finally, you sure to come prepared with a bathing suit, towel, sandals and any other personal toiletries needed.
 If you forget anything, you can purchase supplies at the entrance gate.
-Now just relax.

 Thank you to read Kenko Adventures's blog, the safest and most reliable option is to travel with a travel agency.
 Essentially, they organize your entire trip, leaving you to fully enjoy each place you visit.